mk-fg/fgtk/README.rst

 back out from the repo, not triggering any kind of concurrent modification alerts from editors, and doesn't make commit process any more complicated either.

+And if version bump in the working copy is needed, git-version-bump-filter can be run there without any arguments to run "touch && git checkout" on all files tagged with filter=version-bump (careful - will discard any new changes in these).

 Runs a single git-log and sed command under the hood, nothing fancy.